ale-fante/Podcast-Player/README.md

 # Podcast-Player
-MacOS app that plays favorite podcasts from different portals
+MacOS app that plays favorite podcasts from different portals.

+TODO: Unable to get player to play podcast.